 You then work out the tax due by reducing the cost of the shares by the amount of the postponed gain.

 You're a sole trader and incorporate your business, transferring all of the assets in return for shares.

 You receive 1,000 £1 ordinary shares in the new company ABC Ltd with a market value of £100,000.

 You make a gain of £60,000 on the assets you disposed of to the company.

 You receive Incorporation Relief automatically, so you don't pay Capital Gains Tax on the gain made at that time.

 You later dispose of the shares and work out the gain.

 You take the cost of the shares as £100,000 less the £60,000 original gains, Therefore, the cost of the shares to include in your calculations is £40,000. (£100,000 - £60,000 = £40,000).

 You may be able to get Gifts Hold-Over Relief if you give away a business asset.
 You can postpone all or part of your gain until the asset is sold or disposed of by the person you gave it to.

-You may qualify for Gifts Hold-Over Relief if you're a sole trader or partner and you've given away a business asset.
+You may qualify for Gifts Hold-Over Relief if you're a sole trader or a partner in a business and you've given away a business asset.
 You may also qualify if you dispose of an asset for less than its full value.